Computer Crimes Attorney for Juveniles & Young Adults

 Effective, Thoughtful Defense for Computer Related Crimes

 If you or your child has been arrested, or is currently being investigated (even if that investigation is only being carried out by School Administration at this time) getting a lawyer involved early is critical.
 Every day there are computer crimes that have devastating, life-altering results and there are also cases where the offender gets off with a warning.
-To ensure that you are working through the situation effectively towards the best possible outcome, talk to Phyllis Gingrey Collins in a free initial consultation.
+To ensure that you are working through the situation effectively towards the best possible outcome, talk to Phyllis Gingrey Collins in an initial consultation.